Ambient Sounds for Focus Practice

 Use ambient sounds for focus meditation as a single-tasking support, not as background decoration for multitasking.
 One simple way to try it is short, repeatable, and deliberately plain.

-A practical next step is to pair this with basic attention training, such as how to practice mindfulness.
-The cue is simple: hear, notice, return.
+A practical next step is to pair the audio with basic attention training, such as how to practice mindfulness.
+Keep the cue modest: hear the sound, notice where attention went, and return to the meditation or task.

 Who Focus Sound Meditation Helps and Who It Does Not